edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

 ### Get the node Install script

-Log into [Edgeworx Cloud](https://cloud.edgeworx.io) and select the project to which you want to [add thenode](../../more/terminology#node-install-script).
+Log into [Edgeworx Cloud](https://cloud.edgeworx.io) and select the project to which you want to [add the node](../../more/terminology#node-install-script).

 ![Add Node](/images/add-node.png)